dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-8.0.md

 * Configuration for how much buffering will occur, and timeout limits.
 * Support added for other transports and clients.

-For more information on the progress of the seamless reconnect feature for ASP.NET Core 8.0, see: [dotnet/core/aspnetcore/ #46691](https://github.com/dotnet/aspnetcore/issues/46691).
+For more information on the progress of the seamless reconnect feature for ASP.NET Core 8.0, see [dotnet/aspnetcore #46691](https://github.com/dotnet/aspnetcore/issues/46691).

 ## Minimal APIs